maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ## Introduction

-Machine learning applications often need a series of preprocessing steps before training the actual model.
-These steps might include imputing missing values, scaling numerical features, and encoding categorical features, followed by the model training itself.
-The `scikit-learn` library offers a `Pipeline` class designed to encapsulate these multiple steps into a single, cohesive object, functioning similarly to a single estimator.
+Machine learning projects frequently require a sequence of preprocessing tasks to prepare the data for model training.
+Such tasks can range from filling in missing values and normalizing numerical data to encoding categorical data.
+The `scikit-learn` library simplifies this process through its `Pipeline` class.
+This handy tool allows to bundle the preprocessing steps and model training into one unified workflow, acting much like an individual estimator.

 <!-- more -->

+## Benefits of Using Pipelines

+Incorporating pipelines into your `scikit-learn` projects brings a multitude of benefits that streamline the machine learning process:

+1. **Modularity**: Pipelines promote a modular approach to coding by bundling preprocessing and model training steps into distinct components.
+This not only simplifies the code, making it more accessible and easier to manage but also allows these components to be reused across different projects, enhancing efficiency and consistency.

+2. **Automation**: Pipelines facilitate the automation of training and evaluation for multiple models with predefined configurations for preprocessing and training.
+This is particularly useful when dealing with continuous data influx, as it allows for swift model retraining with updated data.

+3. **Reproducibility**: By using pipelines, you can ensure that the same preprocessing steps are applied consistently to different datasets.
+This improves the reproducibility of your machine learning experiments.

-Utilizing pipelines enables a more modular and maintainable code structure.
-Additionally, pipelines ease the automation of training and evaluating various models, each with distinct preprocessing configurations.
-This feature becomes particularly beneficial when dealing with continuous data influx, allowing for swift model retraining with updated data.
-In this blog post, we will explore how to effectively implement pipelines in `scikit-learn`, enhancing both the efficiency and clarity of our machine learning workflows.
+In this blog post, we will explore how to effectively implement pipelines in `scikit-learn`, demonstrating how they can improve the efficiency and clarity of your machine learning workflows.

 ## Prerequisites

 For the code examples, we will use Python 3.11.
-The code is available in a [Jupyter Notebook](https://github.com/maltehedderich/blog/blob/main/notebooks/pipelines_sklearn/pipelines_sklearn.ipynb).
-The following libraries are needed:
+The code is available in this [Jupyter Notebook](https://github.com/maltehedderich/blog/blob/main/notebooks/pipelines_sklearn/pipelines_sklearn.ipynb).
+The following libraries are needed to run the code examples:

-- [scikit-learn](https://scikit-learn.org/) - **scikit-learn** is a Python library for machine learning.
+- [scikit-learn](https://scikit-learn.org/) - **scikit-learn** is a machine learning library.
 It offers a wide range of machine learning algorithms and preprocessing steps.
-- [pandas](https://pandas.pydata.org/) - **pandas** is a Python library for data manipulation and analysis.
+- [pandas](https://pandas.pydata.org/) - **pandas** is a library for data manipulation and analysis.
 It provides data structures and operations for manipulating numerical tables and time series.
-- [scipy](https://www.scipy.org/) - **scipy** is a Python library for scientific computing.
+- [scipy](https://www.scipy.org/) - **scipy** is a library for scientific computing.
 It offers a wide range of mathematical algorithms and convenience functions built on top of NumPy.

 ## Dataset

 We will use the [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic/data) dataset from Kaggle.
 The dataset holds information about the passengers of a Spaceship which collided with a spacetime anomaly.
 The task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision.
 The dataset contains the following features:

-- `PassengerId` - A unique Id for each passenger.
-Each Id takes the form `gggg_pp` where `gggg` indicates a group the passenger is travelling with, and pp is their number within the group.
+- `PassengerId` - A unique id for each passenger.
+Each id takes the form `gggg_pp` where `gggg` indicates a group the passenger is travelling with, and pp is their number within the group.
 People in a group are often family members, but not always.
 - `HomePlanet` - The planet the passenger departed from, typically their planet of permanent residence.
 - `CryoSleep` - Indicates whether the passenger elected to be put into suspended animation for the duration of the voyage.
 Passengers in cryosleep are confined to their cabins.
 - `Cabin` - The cabin number where the passenger is staying.
 Takes the form `deck/num/side`, where side can be either P for Port or S for Starboard.